Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 return False

-You must track local model quality over time.
-I log every response alongside the task type and periodically sample for accuracy:
+You need to track local model quality over time.
+I log every response with the task type and periodically sample for accuracy:

 import json